I will be writing

 Global memory objects-

-This section shows the information about global memory objects and how much memory they are using.
+and how much memory they are using.

 Global Memory Objects